A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

-This definition of $V(S)$ introduces yet another possibility for confusion when~$V$ is a vector bundle over an ordinary manifold: an {\it a priori} similar construction would be to take the total space of the vector bundle~$V$ (as a manifold) and consider the presheaf that this total space represents; these presheaves are not the same!
+This definition of $V(S)$ introduces yet another possibility for confusion when~$V$ is a vector bundle over an ordinary manifold: an {\it a priori} similar construction would be to take the total space of the vector bundle~$V$ (as a manifold) and consider the presheaf that this total space represents; these presheaves are not the same.
 This is a feature that is not present for real supermanifolds.
-To spell out what is going on, we describe three presheaves on ${\sf SMfld}$ defined by vector spaces as examples of particularly simple vector bundles, i.e., on the point.
-So, consider a purely even, real vector space~$V$.
-We have the following three natural presheaves on ${\sf SMfld}$ defined by $V$: \begin{enumerate} \item The presheaf, denoted $\underline{V}$, whose value on $S$ is $(C^\infty(S)\otimes_\R V)^\ev\simeq (C^\infty(S)\otimes_\C V_\C)^\ev$.
-This presheaf is typically not representable.
-Geometrically, it is the presheaf that assigns to $S$ the even sections of the trivial bundle over~$S$ with fiber~$V$. \item The presheaf, denoted~$V$, whose value on $S$ is $\{ x\in (C^\infty(S)\otimes_\R V)^\ev \,\, | \,\, x_{\rm red}=\overline{x}_{\rm red} \}$.
-Equivalently, consider $V$ as an ordinary manifold and then promote it to a supermanifold; this object represents the presheaf $V$. \item The presheaf, denoted~$V_\C$, whose value on $S$ is $\{ (z,w)\in (C^\infty(S)\otimes_\R V)^\ev\simeq (C^\infty(S)\otimes_\C V_\C)^\ev \,\, | \,\, z_{\rm red}=\overline{w}_{\rm red} \}$.
-Equivalently, consider $V_\C\simeq V\otimes_\R \C$ as an ordinary manifold and promote it to a supermanifold; this object represents the presheaf $V_{\mb{C}}$.
-As explained after~\eqref{eq:Rnmfunofpts} above, we adopt the customary notation of $(z, \bar z)$ for the pair $(z, w)$. \end{enumerate} While $\underline{V}$ is typically not representable, it does have a cover by the representable presheaf~$V_{\C}$ via the map \beq V_\C\twoheadrightarrow \underline{V} \eeq that on $S$-points sends This morphism is certainly a surjection in our category (i.e., locally surjective on $S$-points) and as such $V_{\C}$ provides a convenient atlas for $\underline{V}$.
-We may hence compute functions on $\underline{V}$ via descent:
+To spell out what is going on, consider three presheaves on ${\sf SMfld}$ defined by a (purely even) finite-dimensional real vector space $V$: \begin{enumerate} \item The presheaf $\underline{V}$ that assigns to $S$ the even sections of the trivial bundle over~$S$ with fiber~$V$, $(C^\infty(S)\otimes_\R V)^\ev\simeq (C^\infty(S)\otimes_\C V_\C)^\ev$.
+For ${\rm dim}(V)>0$, this presheaf is not representable. \item The presheaf $V$ whose value on $S$ is $\{ x\in (C^\infty(S)\otimes_\R V)^\ev \,\, | \,\, x_\red=\overline{x}_\red \}$.
+Equivalently, consider $V$ as an ordinary manifold and then promote it to a supermanifold; this object represents the presheaf $V$. \item The presheaf $V_\C$ whose value on $S$ is $\{ (z,w)\in (C^\infty(S)\otimes_\R V)^\ev\simeq (C^\infty(S)\otimes_\C V_\C)^\ev \,\, | \,\, z_\red=\overline{w}_\red \}$.
+Equivalently, consider $V_\C\simeq V\otimes_\R \C$ as an ordinary manifold and promote it to a supermanifold; this object represents the presheaf $V_{\C}$.
+As explained after~\eqref{eq:Rnmfunofpts} above, we adopt the customary notation of $(z, \bar z)$ for the pair~$(z, w)$. \end{enumerate} While $\underline{V}$ is typically not representable, it does admit a map from the representable presheaf~$V_{\C}$, \beq V_\C\twoheadrightarrow \underline{V}\qquad (z, \bar z) \in V_{\C}(S) \mapsto z \in \underline{V}(S). \eeq This morphism is a surjection (i.e., surjective on sets of $S$-points).
+This allows us to compute functions on $\underline{V}$ via descent: